Lawyer Conduct Issues For Worker’s Compensation Lawyers

 Substantive errors of law.

-Although there are instances in which workers compensation lawyers make substantive errors of interpreting the law, the total number of reported malpractice cases that stem from this type of problem are relatively few.
-Generally, these cases involve the interpretation of a substantive deadline such as the determination of when a latent occupational disease accrues or the time for filing an appeal or other immoveable deadline.
+Although there are instances in which workers’ compensation lawyers make substantive errors in interpreting the law, the total number of reported malpractice cases that stem from this type of problem is relatively few.
+Generally, these cases involve the interpretation of a substantive deadline such as the determination of when a latent occupational disease accrues or the time for filing an appeal or other immovable deadline.
 In Childs v.
 Haussecker, 974 S.W.2d 231 (Tex.
-1998) a worker was diagnosed with work related silicosis in May, 1988 nearly 20 years after the scilicosis has first manifested itself.
-In early April, 1990, the worker consulted with an attorney who told him that too much time had passed and he could not helphim.
+1998) a worker was diagnosed with work-related silicosis in May 1988 nearly 20 years after scoliosis has first manifested itself.
+In early April 1990, the worker consulted with an attorney who told him that too much time had passed and he could not help him.
 Thereafter the worker filed a legal malpractice case against the lawyer.
-In setting aside a summary judgment granted to the defendant lawyers, the Court found there were fact issues concerning when the injury occurred.
+In setting aside a summary judgment granted to the defendant’s lawyers, the Court found there were fact issues concerning when the injury occurred.

 Failure to advise, and the scope of the representation.